singular-gpispace/pfd-parallel/README.md

 found.
 The user may also provide in a separate argument the path of where the output files should be written.

-An example script `test_parallel_pfd.sing` for a 4 by 4 matrix might be
+An example script `test_parallel_pfd.sing` in Singular for a 4 by 4 matrix might be

 ```bash
 mkdir -p $PFD_ROOT/tmpdir